ml-explore/mlx-examples/normalizing_flow/README.md

 python main.py [--cpu]
 ```

-which trains the normalizing flow on the two moons dataset and plots the result
+This trains the normalizing flow on the two moons dataset and plots the result
 in `samples.png`.
 The optional `--cpu` flag can be used to run the example on
 the CPU, otherwise it will use the GPU by default.